carmenmiravete/barley_variant_calling/README.md

 ## STARTING WITH SNAKEMAKE
 This tutorial introduces the text-based workflow system Snakemake: https://snakemake.readthedocs.io/en/stable/tutorial/setup.html

-#Alll the rules are in the Snakemakefile in workflow Directory
+Alll the rules are in the Snakemakefile in workflow Directory

+## DATA

+We need a paired end couple of samples or a single end.
+In this repository, we have two samples "A_1_21_1" and "A_1_21_2" in the data/samples directory.
+Besides, in the data directory we can find the whole genome reference.

 ## 1. DESCOMPRESS FILES
 It is possible that the files are compressed.